Johann-Huber/qd_grasp/README.md

-# Quality Diversity for Grasping in Robotics
+# Quality Diversity for Grasping in Robotics (QD-Grasp)

 This code allows the generation of repertoires of diverse and high performing grasping trajectories, with Quality-Diversity methods.